salesforce/DialFact/README.md

 ## Abstract
-To study the problem of Fact-Checking in Dialogue, we construct and introduce DIALFACT, a testing benchmark dataset of 22,123 annotated conversational claims, paired with pieces of evidence from Wikipedia.
+To study the problem of Fact-Checking in Dialogue, we construct and introduce DIALFACT, a testing benchmark dataset crowd-annotated conversational claims, paired with pieces of evidence from Wikipedia.
 There are three sub-tasks in DIALFACT: 1) Verifiable claim detection task distinguishes whether a response carries verifiable factual information; 2) Evidence retrieval task retrieves the most relevant Wikipedia snippets as evidence; 3) Claim verification task predicts a dialogue response to be supported, refuted, or not enough information.